geekquixotic/cheerlights/README.md

 Or simply,
 > #cheerlights green

+### Follow the Feed

+You can watch the tweets that are controlling lights all over the world in real time: https://twitter.com/search?q=cheerlights&f=live

 ## Backstory

 > [Cheerlights](https://cheerlights.com) is an “Internet of Things” project created by Hans Scharler(http://www.nothans.com/) in 2011 that allows people’s lights all across the world to synchronize to one color set by Twitter.
 This is a way to connect physical things with social networking experiences.